The Interview Becomes a Model Interface

 What Is Being Automated

 "AI hiring tool" is too broad a phrase.
-It can mean systems that place job ads, parse resumes, infer skills, rank candidates, score tests, conduct chatbot prescreens, evaluate recorded video interviews, recommend interview questions, summarize interviewer notes, predict attrition, infer culture fit, or recommend promotion and termination decisions.
+It can mean systems that place job ads, parse resumes, infer skills, rank candidates, score tests, conduct chatbot prescreens, analyze recorded interviews, recommend questions, summarize notes, predict attrition, infer “fit,” or recommend promotion and termination decisions.

 Upturn's 2021 report on large hourly employers found that hiring technologies had become part of the application process for low-wage work, including online assessments and applicant-tracking systems.
 That matters because automated hiring is not only an elite white-collar problem.
 It sits inside retail, logistics, food service, warehousing, customer support, care work, and the everyday search for stable hours.

 The practical asymmetry is severe.
-Employers and vendors can see the funnel.
+Employers and vendors can inspect the funnel.
 Applicants see a form.
-The institution can A/B test a screen, tune a threshold, change a vendor, and call the process efficient.
-The rejected person often receives no useful explanation, no score, no source trail, no appeal path, and no evidence that the system understood the job.
+The institution can tune a threshold, change a prompt, update a model, or replace a vendor.
+The rejected person may receive no useful reason, no record of which layer mattered, no correction route, and no evidence that the procedure was connected to the job.

 That is why hiring automation is not only about bias in a technical sense.
 It is about legibility under unequal power.
 The applicant must become machine-readable.
 The employer does not have to become applicant-readable.